su-ntu-ctp/5m-data-2.3-data-encoding-creation-flow/lesson.md

 - Ensure you have a basic understanding of XML and REST API as listed in [studies](./studies.md).

 - We will be using the `bde` environment for this lesson.
-If you do not have the environment, please refer to [the environment folder](https://github.com/su-ntu-ctp/5m-data-2.1-intro-big-data-eng/tree/main/environments) and create a new one if you don't have it.
+You do not need to create the environment again if you have previously created one.
+If you do not have the `bde` environment, please refer to [the environment folder](https://github.com/su-ntu-ctp/5m-data-2.1-intro-big-data-eng/tree/main/environments) and create a new one if you don't have it.

 ### Lesson Overview